 Fast forward a few years and I am in living in Oregon shooting sports videos and photos.
 I finally upgraded my D70s to a Nikon D7000.
 I kept this for a couple years but found that I soon outgrew this camera.
 It struggled shooting dark uniforms in low light conditions.
 I also upgraded my Sigma lens with a new Sigma 50-150mm.
 It’s a sweet lens.
 Why did I pick this and not a 70-200?
 I will explain that another time.

 Currently my gear includes the following: Nikon D7200, Sigma 50-150mm f/2.8, Sigma 150-500mm f/5-6.3, Sigma 1.4 teleconverter, Sigma 17-50 f/2.8, Nikkor 50mm 1.4 lens plus some assorted accessories.
+I also have a Sony a6000 and a6100 which I pair with the Sony 50mm 1.8 lens.
 My gear may not be what some would call professional gear but, these tools help bring in an income and my photos have been in publications and on websites seen by tens of thousands.

 I have been asked to shoot Universities, Community Colleges, ASA National Championships, and of course many high schools throughout my home base of Oregon have requested me to shoot their events.
 I must say, It’s a blast.